ybpheno16/Drum-Kit-Project/README.md

 # Drum-Kit-Project
-Welcome to the Drm Kit Project repository!
+Welcome to the Drum Kit Project repository!
 This interactive web application is crafted using the dynamic trio of HTML, CSS, and JavaScript, bringing a seamless and engaging drumming experience to your browser.
 # Key Features:
 1. The project is built using HTML for structuring, CSS for styling, and JavaScript for dynamic functionality, ensuring a well-rounded and visually appealing drum kit.</br>
 2.Immerse yourself in the world of percussion with carefully implemented EventListeners.
 Every click or button press triggers a symphony of sounds, making it a delightful and responsive user experience.</br>